Jorge Paulo Lemann: Career

 From 1961 to 1962, he worked as a trainee at Credit Suisse in Geneva.
 In 1966, the first company in which Lemann had equity interest, a lending company called Invesco, went bankrupt.
 Lemann had a 2% equity stake.
 In 1971, Lemann, Carlos Alberto Sicupira and Marcel Herrmann Telles founded the Brazilian investment banking firm Banco Garantia.
 Undaunted by a market crash that came only weeks later, Lemann was eventually able to build Garantia into one of the country's most prestigious and innovative investment banks, described in Forbes as "a Brazilian version of Goldman Sachs."
 Lemann and his partners now help to control AB Inbev as members of its board of directors.

 Following the 1997 Asian financial crisis, Banco Garantia was sold to Credit Suisse First Boston in July 1998 for $675m.
-From 1990 to 2001, he served as a member of the board of directors of Companhia Cervejaria Brahma.
+From 1990 to 2001, he was a member of the board of directors of Companhia Cervejaria Brahma.

 Lemann is a director of Endeavor's Brazil office.
 Endeavor is an international non-profit development organization that finds and supports high-impact entrepreneurs in emerging markets.
 Later he and his partners, who founded private equity company GP Investimentos, bought control of two Brazilian breweries (Brahma beer and Companhia Antarctica Paulista) that became AmBev.
 In 2003 AmBev had a pretax profit margin of 35 percent on sales of US$2.7 billion.
 By 2004, it controlled 65 percent of the Brazilian beer market and almost 80% of Argentina's, with monopoly positions in Paraguay, Uruguay, and Bolivia.

 AmBev merged with Interbrew of Belgium in August 2004.
 The stock of the combined firm, InBev, rose 40 percent during 2005.
 InBev then announced it would buy the American brewer Anheuser-Busch in 2008 for $46 billion in a highly controversial deal, making it the world's largest brewer, Anheuser-Busch Inbev (abbreviated as AB Inbev) securing Lemann's status as one of the new "Kings" of beer.